Listening on the web? You can subscribe to our podcast to get new episodes each month! Go to our show on iTunes or wherever you get your podcasts.

 This is the fifth episode in a series recorded in London!
 In June 2018 we attended the European Association for Research on Learning and Instruction conference (or, more simply, EARLI) for the special interest group on Neuroscience and Education (@EarliSIG22).
 While there, we recorded live interviews with teachers and researchers.

 We discuss how cognitive psychology can help teachers and students.
-Amanda mentions efficiency, and Clare mentions having more time for teachers to do things in the classroom by optimizing learning.
+Amanda mentions efficiency, and Claire mentions having more time for teachers to do things in the classroom by optimizing learning.
 We also discuss students' resistance to change, and teachers' fear of embarrassing themselves in front of students.

-Clare and Amanda integrate strategies from cognitive psychology into their teaching, but they also explain their importance to their students, as well as to parents by providing them with the 6 strategies for effective learning posters.
+Claire and Amanda integrate strategies from cognitive psychology into their teaching, but they also explain their importance to their students, as well as to parents by providing them with the 6 strategies for effective learning posters.

-Amanda and Clare have some thoughts for how we can help.
+Amanda and Claire have some thoughts for how we can help.
 The illustrated work we've done with Oliver Caviglioli has been particularly useful, and they would like to see further resources produced for younger children.
-Clare also likes the Education Endowment Foundation (EEF), which provides concrete examples of how strategies can be used in the classroom.
+Claire also likes the Education Endowment Foundation (EEF), which provides concrete examples of how strategies can be used in the classroom.
 She would like to see more comprehensive reviews and summaries of the literature, with suggestions for teachers and students.

 Previous Episodes from this series: